kanopi/kanopi-components/Readme.md

 Data structures used by functional components, like Repositories and Services, provide patterns for Collections/Iterators with validity, Data Transformation, and Exceptions.

+Provides a set of Exception classes for standard interactions, please add custom exceptions or use this depending on your use case.

 ### Processor